5S-OMAR-SWEIDAN/STM32-UART-Communication/README.md

 Source: Scott Campbell -- https://www.circuitbasics.com/basics-uart-communication/

-Data from the UART is sent and recieved as a packet.
+Data from the UART is sent and received as a packet.

 ## STM32CubeMX (Initialization Code Generator GUI):